TonichaB/Niche-Crystals/README.md

 ![wireframe image of mobile view](assets/images/mobile-wireframe.webp)

 ## Search Engine Optimization
-In order to improve the optimization of the website's content relevance, and the quality and quantity of website traffic I have included meta tags within the head elements.
-These tags will create the small description for the website when coming up within the output of a search engine, alongside the addition of keywords to increase the ranking of the website on the search engine's output.
+In order to improve the optimisation of the website's content relevance, and the quality and quantity of website traffic I have included meta tags within the head elements.
+These tags will create a small description for the website when coming up within the output of a search engine, alongside the addition of keywords to increase the ranking of the website on the search engine's output.

 ---